-As of December 31, 2020, our cash balance totaled \$13,687,822.
+As of March 31, 2021, our cash and cash equivalents balance totaled \$12,121,692.

-At present, we believe that our cash balances should be sufficient to satisfy our anticipated operating and investing needs through June 2022.
+At present, we believe that our cash balances should be sufficient to satisfy our anticipated operating and investing needs beyond the next 12 months.
 However, it is possible that we will choose to accelerate our plan of operations in order to attract and sign more customers or to support current customers, and that we will require more funds than we currently have available to meet those needs.
 The source, timing and need for any future financing will depend principally upon market conditions, and, more specifically, on the decision to accelerate our plan of operations or alter our strategic growth plans.
-Funding may not be available when needed, at all, or on terms acceptable to us.
+Funding may not be available when needed, at all, or on terms acceptable to us, and, even if it is available, future equity issuances may result in dilution to its existing stockholders and future debt securities may contain covenants that limit the Company's operations or ability to enter into certain transactions.
 Lack of necessary funds may require us to, among other things, delay, scale back or eliminate any decision to accelerate our plan of operations or alter our strategic growth plans.